edganiukov/vim-gol/README.md

 * Look up documentation with `:GoDoc`.
 * Easily import packages via `:GoImport`, remove them via `:GoDrop`.
 * See which code is covered by tests with `:GoCoverage`.
-* Lint your code with `GoLint`, run your code through `GoVet` to catch static errors.
+* Lint your code with `:GoLint`, run your code through `:GoVet` to catch static errors.
 * Automatic `GOPATH` detection which works with `gb` and `godep`.
 Change or display `GOPATH` with `:GoPath`.
 * Text objects such as "a function" (`go-af`) or "inner function" (`go-if`).
 * Most commands are run asynchronous in Neovim and Vim 8.
 Fully async building and testing.